laninsky/divergent_allele_test/README.md

 7) Nucleotide diversity will also differ slightly between the programs if there are indels, because Arlequin only counts indels as part of the haplotype alignment length if they are variable within the population in question, and divergent_allele_test counts them as part of the length if they are variable across all haplotype definitions (over all of your populations).

 8) The program can handle spaces and tabs (or a mixture of these) as delimiters in your arlequin file.
 However, make sure that closing braces i.e. "}" do not occur on the same line as your data.
 This might give you a weird non-specific error.

+9) For comparisons of diversity, the program uses only 10 decimal points due to floating point issues.

 If arlequin can accept the file, and divergent_allele_test can't, then email alana dot alexander at ku dot edu.
 If you are having trouble with arlequin, make sure your hyphens haven't been made into em-dashes by word.
 How to run it